aggroot/botasaurus-driver/API_INDEX.md

 4. All Driver methods should be called on a Driver instance
 5. The Driver class manages its own Chrome subprocess via CDP (Chrome DevTools Protocol)
 6. Methods not prefixed with `_` are considered public API
-7. Some methods have different signatures between Driver and Element classes (e.g., `type()` parameter order)
+7. The Element class wrapper provides a high-level API over the CoreElement implementation
+8. Some methods support batch operations (e.g., selecting multiple options, uploading multiple files)